-- The behaviour policy of the school will promote self-discipline and proper regard for authority among pupils. - The policy will encourage good behaviour and respect for others and prevent any form of bullying or harassment. - The policy will regulate pupils' behaviour by making clear what acceptable and unacceptable behaviour is. - In addition to this policy, the school's Home-School Agreement will provide a moral and spiritual framework for acceptable behaviour. - The Governing Body has published a policy on the Safeguarding of Children and Child Protection: https://sjcs.org.uk/wp-content/uploads/2022/09/Safeguarding-and-CP-Policy-Sept-2022.pdf
+- The behaviour policy of the school will promote self-discipline and proper regard for authority among pupils. - The policy will encourage good behaviour and respect for others and prevent any form of bullying or harassment. - The policy will regulate pupils' behaviour by making clear what acceptable and unacceptable behaviour is. - In addition to this policy, the school's Home-School Agreement will provide a moral and spiritual framework for acceptable behaviour. - In line with the SEND Code of Practice 2015 the school reserves the right to make reasonable adjustments to the consequences and sanctions set out in this policy for children with SEN needs and for other contextual factors of which the school are aware. - The Governing Body has published a policy on the Safeguarding of Children and Child Protection: https://sjcs.org.uk/wp-content/uploads/2022/09/Safeguarding-and-CP-Policy-Sept-2022.pdf